2nd Division (Colombia)

 The 2nd Division (Segunda division del Ejército Nacional de Colombia) is a Colombian National Army division based in the city of Bucaramanga consisting on three brigades; The 5th Brigade based in Bucaramanga, the 23rd Mobile Brigade based in San José de Cúcuta, the 30th Brigade based in Cúcuta.
 The division is supported by the 2nd Explosive Ordnance Disposal Group, 7th Special Forces Group and 8th Special Forces Group.
 It is currently participating in the War in Catatumbo.

+As of December 2023 the commander is general Giovanni Rodríguez.